 Many women over 50 notice a certain bulge around their middles as they age.
 Even if they’ve already hit their weight-loss goals — or never needed to lose weight in the first place — they may still have some stubborn flab that won’t go away.
-According to Michael Eades, MD, and Mary Eades, MD, authors of The Six-Week Cure for the Middle-Aged Middle ($13.50, Amazon), there’s a reason for that all-too-common bulge — and there’s also a possible solution.
+According to Michael Eades, MD, and Mary Eades, MD, authors of The Six-Week Cure for the Middle-Aged Middle ($11.93, Amazon), there’s a reason for that all-too-common bulge — and there’s also a possible solution.

 The Six-Week Cure for the Middle-Aged Middle is a low-carb diet, but it’s quite a bit different from the keto diet or the Atkins diet.
 This eating plan is separated into three distinct two-week cycles.
 During the first two weeks, dieters consume three protein shakes made with whey protein and heavy cream per day, as well as one very low-carb meal.
-The meal might include steak and spinach or eggs and broccoli.
+This meal might include steak and spinach or eggs and broccoli.
 (Psst: It's worth noting that the book includes several shake and meal recipes to help keep you full and satisfied while on the diet.)